-People use a pedometer heart rate watch for different reasons.
+People use heart rate watch for different reasons.
 Physical and occupational therapists found that with the use of this instrument, their arthritic patients are encouraged to become more physically active.

 Reviews are particularly enlightening on how this nifty gadget is helping people improve their lives.
 Because of this instrument, some users opt to walk with their children to school rather than having them ride the bus or train (if it’s not too far anyway), and for some others, walking their dogs has become a more frequent activity.

 Time to ask yourself: what are the benefits that you can get?
 To enlighten you, here are two pedometer heart rate watch models to consider.

 Bowflex units come with multiple benefits.
 One advantage is the capacity of this watch to give users the .
 A user needs to enter their weight, gender, and age into the designated boxes.
 Right after, the watch will display two numbers showing the user their target range.
 The good thing is you can also use the watch to determine the proper range to target for every single member of your family.

 Then there’s the accuracy or reliability advantage.
 Based on reviews, the Bowflex units are dependable.
 The time, calories burned, distance, steps taken, and heart rate measurements that they give are accurate.
 One Bowflex user bragged that his unit gave him the exact distance between his house and a nearby café, which is 0.5 km.
 He counted a little over 500 steps covering that distance.